Arcath/jekyll-atom/README.md

 ### Open the layout for the current file

 When triggered this function looks through your file for `layout: foo` and then opens `LAYOUTS_DIR/foo.LAYOUT_FORMAT`

+### Open the include for the cursor position

+When triggered this function opens up the include for the current tag.
+For example if you had `{% include snippet.html %}` Atom would open `INCLUDES_DIR/snippet.html`

 ### Create a new Post